winsoft666/Qt-FramelessWindow/README.md

 [>>> 中文版](README_ch.md)

 # 1. FramelessWindow
-When I started using Qt as UI library, I found that Qt didn't provide a perfect borderless window solution to support the following functions, and I have to implement these functions myself:
+When I started using Qt as UI library, I found that Qt didn't provide a perfect borderless window solution to support the following functions, and I have to implement these functions by myself:

-1. Support to change the position and size of the window by dragging the mouse.
+1. Support to change the position and size of the window by dragging the mouse; `[Support]`
-2. Support double-click the title bar to maximize/restore the window;
+2. Support double-click the title bar to maximize/restore the window; `[Support]`
 3. Support `Windows Areo Snap` feature;
+4. Support system shadow;
-4. Support dragging across screens that have different DPI;
+5. Support dragging across screens that have different DPI; `[Support]`
-5. Automatically adapt to changes in resolution and DPI;
+6. Automatically adapt to changes in resolution and DPI; `[Support]`

 # 2. Implementation scheme comparison
 There are two schemes for implementing borderless windows in Qt.